charmed-kubernetes/kubernetes-docs/pages/k8s/operator-charms.md

 ---

 Charmed Kubernetes is built with Juju's Charmed Operators.
-These operators are not limited to being deployed only on 'machines' (cloud instances, local Vms or metal) but many Charmed Operators are designed to be deployed on Kubernetes too.
+These operators are not limited to being deployed only on 'machines' (cloud instances, local VMs or metal) but many Charmed Operators are designed to be deployed on Kubernetes too.
-Additional features of Charmed Kubernetes are often supplied as Kubernetes Charms (for example, the [Multus][] charm which provides multiple container network capability).
+Additional features of Charmed Kubernetes are often supplied as Kubernetes Operator charms (for example, the [Multus][] charm which provides multiple container network capability).
 To make full use of these operators, some additional setup of the Charmed Kubernetes cluster is required, as explained below.

 ## Adding your cluster to the Juju controller

-To mange operators within the cluster rather, Juju needs to be made aware of it and given the details of the cluster.
+To manage operators within the cluster, Juju needs to be made aware of it and given the details of the cluster.
 If you are currently using `kubectl` with your Charmed Kubernetes cluster, you may already have performed the step of retrieving the cluster information from Charmed Kubernetes: